Trade directory · Williston metro · North Dakota

 Schedule and take exams

-Register for exams through ND Department of Agriculture.
-Must pass core exam with 70% score plus each category exam.
-Exams offered at scheduled locations throughout the year.
+Register for examinations through ND Department of Agriculture.
+Must pass both core exam and category 7A exam with 70% or higher score.
+Exams offered at scheduled locations throughout the state.

 02/06